 Yuuta stares at him, jaw tight.
 Red forces himself to meet the man’s gaze, trying to read some insight or depth in them.
 But Yuuta only looks angry and scared.

 “No unaccompanied abra have been reported,” Ranger Sasaki says.
 “If we’re looking in the wrong places, tell us now.”

 Yuuta’s throat works for a moment, then he looks down and mutters, “I’m not saying anything else without a lawyer.
 You can’t charge me as a Renegade just because I was caught stealing.”

 “And if that’s all it was, you’d be right,” Sasaki says.
 “But even putting aside the reckless endangerment by use of pokemon, even putting aside the testimony of these two, your attempted thievery relied on the endangerment of others.”
 Her tone is flat, and she looks from one adult to the next, each nodding.
-She also look at Red, who nods reflexively.
+She also looks at Red, who nods reflexively.
 “You were in the presence of a Tier 1 Emergency, and instead of helping your fellow man, you exploited the situation for your own benefit, and endangered the lives of others with your graveler.
 For that, I brand you a Renegade.”